marogef/Ip-finder/README.md

-Name: Ip Finder
+Name: IP Finder

+IP finder is a web app that you can use to search for information about your location.
+This is based on your IP address only.
 Summary:
-HTML, CSS, and Javascript were used in this project.
-It features an IP lookup which makes use of an API to quickly and simply integrate IP geolocation into the website to find hostname, network, city, latitude, postal code, and route.
+HTML, CSS, and JavaScript were used in this project.
+It uses AJAX calls to request and load data asynchronously from public APIs in response to user click events detected by event-handlers.
+Using jQuery DOM traversal and manipulation, the data is displayed in an organized layout that has been made responsive and mobile-first by CSS media-queries, allowing the page to be usable and equally optimized on devices with small and large screens alike.

+It displays the following information on the same page:
+1-Service Provider
+2-City
+3-Region
+4-Country
+5-Latitude
+6-Zip

 Form validation is used when the search box is empty.

-Design features:
+This app automatically fills up your Ip address when you visit.
+You can type in an alternative IP address to display the properties.
 The design for the website includes desktop and tablet devices.

-The user's IP address is displayed inside of the input box or they can type in an alternative IP address to display the properties.